-ARTICLE II-15: To see if the Town will vote to hear and act on the report of the Community Preservation Committee on the Fiscal Year 2017 Community Preservation budget and to appropriate from the Community Preservation Fund estimated annual revenues a sum of \$28,000 to meet the administrative expenses and all other necessary and proper expenses of the Community Preservation Committee for Fiscal Year 2017; and further to appropriate from Community Preservation Fund estimated revenues a sum of \$56,000 for open space debt service; a sum of \$56,000 to reserve to for community housing; and further to reserve for future appropriation a sum of \$56,000 for historic resources as recommended by the Community Preservation Committee, as well as a sum of \$364,000 to be placed in the 2017 Budgeted Reserve for general Community Preservation Act purposes, or do or act anything thereon.
+ARTICLE 19: To see if the Town will vote to hear and act on the report of the Community Preservation Committee on the Fiscal Year 2017 Community Preservation budget and to appropriate from the Community Preservation Fund estimated annual revenues a sum of \$28,000 to meet the administrative expenses and all other necessary and proper expenses of the Community Preservation Committee for Fiscal Year 2017; and further to appropriate from Community Preservation Fund estimated revenues a sum of \$56,000 for open space debt service; a sum of \$56,000 to reserve to for community housing; and further to reserve for future appropriation a sum of \$56,000 for historic resources as recommended by the Community Preservation Committee, as well as a sum of \$364,000 to be placed in the 2017 Budgeted Reserve for general Community Preservation Act purposes, or do or act anything thereon.

+Board of Selectmen: Recommends 5-0.
 Finance Committee: Recommends 9-0.
-Community Preservation Committee: Recommends 5-0.